zirkelc/ai-assert-schema/README.md

 OpenAI's Structured Outputs have specific [JSON Schema constraints](https://platform.openai.com/docs/guides/structured-outputs).
 See the full constraint implementation in [`src/constraints/openai/openai.ts`](src/constraints/openai/openai.ts).

-> [WARNING!]
+> [WARN!]
 The constraints were implemented following the official documentation.
 If you find any discrepancies with actual behavior, please open an issue.

 **Unsupported JSON Schema features:**
 - `oneOf`